josedv82/matuR/README.md

 **Install from CRAN**
 ```
-*matuR is not yet available on CRAN
+matuR has not been submitted to CRAN yet.
+Please use the development version.
 ```

 **Install the development version from GitHub**